lbrandy/lbrandy.github.com/_posts/pub/2008-11-24-the-hardest-test-i-ever-gave-c.md

    2e.
 (34 &gt; 19)	_____
 </pre>

 This should be straightforward.
 Except for 2d.
-That is just plain mean.
+WTF.
+Sigh.

 <h3>Question #5 -- Why?
 Seriously, why?</h3>

 <pre>